petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

       Set-AzVMDiskEncryptionExtension -ResourceGroupName $VMRGName -VMName $vmName -DiskEncryptionKeyVaultUrl $diskEncryptionKeyVaultUrl -DiskEncryptionKeyVaultId $KeyVaultResourceId -VolumeType 'data' –SequenceVersion $sequenceVersion -skipVmBackup;
       ```

 - **Encrypt data volumes of a running VM using KEK:** Acceptable values for the -VolumeType parameter are All, OS, and Data.
-If the VM was previously encrypted with a volume type of "OS" or "All", then the -VolumeType parameter should be changed to All so that both the OS and the new data disk will be included.
+If the VM was previously encrypted with a volume type of "OS" or "All", then the -VolumeType parameter should be changed to All so that both the OS and the new data disk are included.

      ```azurepowershell
       $KVRGname = 'MyKeyVaultResourceGroup';